P-p-H-d/mlib/README.md

 ###M-STRING

-This header is for using string.
+This header is for using dynamic string.
 The size of the string is automatically updated in function of the needs.

 Example: